success1266/Ltts_Miniproject/1_Requirements/Readme.md

 # SIMPLE QUIZ GAME
 The Quiz Game designed is very interactive,user friendly and easy to play.
+A quiz is a game or competition in which someone tests your knowledge by asking you questions. ...
+If you are quizzed by someone about something, they ask you questions about it.

 # System Requirements
 -REQUIREMENTS FOR SOFTWARE To complete this project, you'll need the following hardware and software: